MarcusWolschon/osmeditor4android/BUILDING.md

 You need to import _appcompat_, _preference_, _recyclerview_ and the _design_ libraries into eclipse as library projects, since the build requires access to the resource files in the libraries.

 You will further need the the libraries listed in build.gradle for a successful build.

-## Required 3rd Party Libraries

-The following libraries are included in this repository in the libs directory that are currently not available from a maven compatible site

-The parser for .PO files https://github.com/simonpoole/PoParser .

 ## JOSM Presets